rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ## The "filters" Container

-The "filters" container maintains a list of all datastore subhttps://rgwilton.github.io/draft-yp-observability/draft-wilton-netconf-yp-observability.html scription filters that persist outside the lifecycle of a single subscription.
+The "filters" container maintains a list of all datastore subscription filters that persist outside the lifecycle of a single subscription.
 This enables predefined filters that may be referenced by more than one configured or dynamic subscription.

 Below is a tree diagram for the "filters" container.
 All objects contained in this tree are described in the YANG module in {{ietf-yp-lite-yang}}.